Northwood Trail Fairy Sanctuary

-The kitchen is reopening with hot and cold food and drinks.
+The kitchen serves hot and cold food and drinks.
 They don’t allow picnics in the woods but we ate ours in our car.
-They were fine with that and still allowed us to enter even when it was 30 minutes past our time slot – although I did say hi first.

 What are the main things to do?

-Mystical Woodland walk with plenty to find and see, small adventure play area, cafe and toilets.
+Mystical Woodland walk with plenty to find and see, a small adventure play area, a cafe and toilets.